Search

 Hillstream Loach (Sewellia Lineolata)

-They’re an ideal tankmate for goldfish because of their habits and thrive in lower temperatures.
+They’re an ideal tankmate for goldfish because of their habits and thrive in lower comet goldfish temperature Celsius.
 The main aquarium types are sometimes called tiger shelf streams or golden rings butterfly sucker.

 White Cloud Mountain Minnows (Tanichthys Albonubes)